Logiqx/gps-details/docs/articles/5-doppler/README.md

 ![apex-pro-strava.png](img/apex-pro-strava.png)

-Looking at the data within GPSResults it is possible to see that I crashed and this this resulted in garbage positions being recorded for around 1 minute, including a 55 knot "spike" in the speeds calculated from the positional data (shown in green).
+Looking at the data within [GPSResults](https://www.gps-speed.com/download_e.html) it is possible to see that I crashed and this resulted in garbage positions being recorded for around 1 minute, including a 55 knot "spike" in the speeds calculated from the positional data (shown in green).

 ![apex-pro.png](img/apex-pro.png)